KarthikT23/Arduino-CAN/README.md

 # Hardware Setup
 ![image](https://github.com/KarthikT23/Arduino-CAN/assets/119528503/cc5d69af-6591-4587-afb4-304008e8d246)

+# Transmitter Code Explanation:
+The code is for implementing CAN bus communication between two Arduino Uno boards using the MCP2515 module.
+The MCP2515 module is connected to the Arduino Uno through SPI communication using the mcp2515_can library.
+In the setup() function, the serial communication is initiated and the MCP2515 module is initialized with a baud rate of 500Kbps.
+A loop is added to keep retrying the initialization process until it is successful.
+In the loop() function, a message is sent using the CAN.sendMsgBuf() function with an ID of 0x00, a standard frame, a data length of 3, and a data buffer stmp.
+The stmp buffer is incremented in each iteration of the loop.
+Then, the CAN.readMsgBuf() function is called to receive any messages on the CAN bus.
+If there is a message, it is stored in the recvmsg buffer.
+The received message is then printed to the serial monitor.
+The loop is delayed by 1000 milliseconds before sending the next message.
+The process repeats continuously.
+In this specific code, the recvmsg buffer is checked for specific values and the corresponding character is printed to the serial monitor.
+If the value in the recvmsg buffer is 65, "A" is printed, if the value is 67, "C" is printed, and if the value is 75, "K received" is printed.

+# Receiver Code Explanation:
+This code demonstrates the use of the MCP2515 library to enable communication between two Arduino boards via a CAN bus.
+The code begins with the definition of the SPI chip select (CS) pin and the CAN interrupt pin.
+The MCP2515_CAN object is then created with the specified CS pin.
+The setup() function initializes the serial port and attaches an interrupt to the CAN interrupt pin.
+The CAN bus is then initialized with a baud rate of 500 kbps.
+The function waits until the initialization is successful before continuing.
+The loop() function first checks if a flag flagRecv has been set to 1, indicating that a message has been received.
+If a message has been received, the flag is cleared and the function iterates over all pending messages using CAN.checkReceive().
+The CAN.readMsgBuf() function is then used to read the length and data of the message into the len and buf variables.
+The message is acknowledged using CAN.sendMsgBuf() with the ack message buffer.
+The message data is then printed to the serial monitor using a for loop.
+The interrupt service routine MCP2515_ISR() is used to set the flagRecv flag to 1 when a message is received.
+This ISR is called when a falling edge is detected on the CAN interrupt pin.
+Overall, the code demonstrates how to set up communication between two Arduino boards using a CAN bus and the MCP2515 library.
+The code reads messages from the bus and prints them to the serial monitor, and also sends a response message to acknowledge receipt of the original message.

 # Results
 Messages on Serial monitor indicating that message has been successfully transmitted and Acknowledgement has been received